ATL-Flaneur/CoreWebApp/README.md

 These instructions assume the use of Ubuntu Linux but should work on other Debian-based distributions.

+The app has APIs for adding/removing users from a user list along with gathering statistics.

 ## Prerequisites

-Install .NET 9 machine with:
+Install .NET 9 virtual machine with:

 `sudo apt install -y dotnet-sdk-9.0`

-See the Docker section installing packages to build/run a Dockerized version.
+See the [Docker](#Docker) section packages needed to build/run a Dockerized version.

 ## APIs

+By default, the app runs on port 5000 as a VS Code debug process and port 8080 when Dockerized.
+Change "8080" to "5000" when running the `curl` examples against a VS Code debug instance.

 ### /health